opis/opis.github.io/_projects/routing/5.x/03-routes-and-route-collections.md

 Another way of creating variables is by using the `bind` method.
 The method takes as arguments the variable's name and a callback that will return the variable's value.
-The newly resulted variable can also be referenced in the route's callback.
+The newly resulted variable can also be referenced by the route's callback.

 ```php
 use Opis\Routing\Route;